-I made this film to connect people who eat seafood with the people who catch it, and inspire viewers to make more responsible seafood choices.
+I’m making this film to connect people who eat seafood with the people who catch it, and inspire viewers to make more responsible seafood choices.

 I believe that when conscious, committed people are empowered with information about how they can make the world a better place, they use it to do just that.

 OF THE SEA: a film about California Fishermen

 Mischa Hedges is a social entrepreneur and award-winning documentary filmmaker.
 His passion is telling stories that raise social and environmental awareness and inspire people to action.
 His last feature-length documentary was Sustainable Table: what’s on your plate?, a documentary about food and farming.
 Mischa holds an MBA in Sustainable Enterprise from Dominican University’s Green MBA program, and is Founder and Chief Storyteller at TrimTab Media, a communications agency that works with sustainable brands to leverage the power of their stories and make meaningful connections with their customers and supporters.
 When he’s not telling stories, you’ll find him outside: trail-running, surfing or biking.